xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 _Figure 32: Hierarchical Services EVPN Centralized GW_

-# The Converged SDN Transport Design - Summary
+# The Agile Metro Design - Summary

-The Converged SDN Transport brings huge simplification at the Transport as well as at the Services layers of a Service Provider network.
+The Agile Metro brings huge simplification at the Transport as well as at the Services layers of a Service Provider network.
 Simplification is a key factor for real Software Defined Networking (SDN).
 Cisco continuously improves Service Provider network designs to